Hello and welcome to my website and thank you so much for taking the time to read my story.

 One of the specialists I saw said statistics show most C.U.P patients have a 2-5 year survival rate and I will never be told I am ‘in remission’ because I am C.U.P patient but if I can get to 5 years cancer free “I should be fine”!
 This is not good news to carry around in your head!
 So I have decided to prove them wrong and live a very long, happy, healthy life.
 My cancer was just an annoying speed bump that may have slowed me down for a few months but I going ahead now, faster than before.

 I kept a daily journal throughout my cancer journey.
-I have named it ‘The Dragonfly” and the significance of the title is revealed in my journal.
+I have named it ‘The Dragonfly’ and the significance of the title is revealed in my journal.
 It really is amazing what I learnt on this cancer journey, especially about myself, what helped me through some very scary times and who I have become now.
-I am hoping to have this available soon.
+You can download the book here THE DRAGONFLY

 Towards the end of my treatment, I really started to reassess my life, what I have achieved so far and what I still want to achieve so I created my ‘bucket list’ which you can see here.